kuzivashe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16. Display all the lines in the file /etc/passwd that do not contain the pattern "bin"
 18. Display all the lines of the file /etc/ssh/ssh_config starting with a letter.
 Include capital letters as well.
 19. Replace all characters A and c from input Z and e respectively.
+20. Create a script that removes all letters c and C from input.